aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-noise-range, -R`` |image_required_argument|
 """""""""""""""""""""""""""""""""""""""""""""""""""

-   :Type: Matlab style vector
+   :Type: |MATLAB| style vector
    :Default:  step of 0.1
    :Examples: ``-R "0.5:1,1:0.05:1.2,1.21"``

-Set the noise energy range to run in a Matlab style vector.
+Set the noise energy range to run in a |MATLAB| style vector.
 The above example will run the following noise points::

    0.5, 0.6, 0.7, 0.8, 0.9, 1.0, 1.05, 1.1, 1.15, 1.2, 1.21